DenkuKuro/Custom-Shell/README.md

   ```bash
   ai "list all files larger than 1MB in the current directory"
   ```
+### How the AI Command Works (High-Level)
+1. User enters an ai prompt
+2. The prompt is sent to the Gemini API via HTTPS
+3. Gemini returns a Linux command as text
+4. The shell parses and executes the command using existing execution logic This design keeps AI strictly as a suggestion layer, not a privileged executor.

 ### Example Usage
 ```bash
 /home/user$ ls -l